RedisLabs/redislabs-docs/content/rs/references/crdb-cli-reference.md

 ## Using the crdb-cli

-To use the CRDB-CLI tool, you must log in to the terminal of an RS host with a user that belongs to the group that RS was installed with (Default: **redislabs**).
+To use the CRDB-CLI tool, use SSH to log in to an RS host with a user that belongs to the group that RS was installed with (Default: **redislabs**).
 If you log in with a non-root user, you must add `/opt/redislabs/bin/` to your PATH environment variables.

-The syntax of CRDB-CLI is: `crdb-cli <command> <arguments>`.
-CRDB-CLI commands let you:
+CRDB-CLI commands use the syntax: `crdb-cli <command> <arguments>` to let you:

 - Create, list, update, flush, or delete an Active-Active database
 - Add or remove an instance of the Active-Active database on a specific cluster